IU-PR/Capstone_project/content/docs/2024/startup_studio/week2.md

 ### **Challenges & Solutions**

 Challenge:
-* Frequent re-deployments of monitoring due to issues with virtual machines used as pods.
+* Frequent re-deployments of monitoring due to issues with virtual machines used as nods.

 Solution:
 * Developed a playbook to automate the deployment process.
 This ensures that in case of an error with the monitoring machine connection, everything can be easily re-deployed.

 Challenge:
-* Initially, the frontend entry point was set as the manifest builder.
+* Initially, the frontend entry point was set as the manifest builder, that is not logically correct.

 Solution:
 * Realigned the frontend entry point to the cluster manager for better logical flow.